Contact Us

 PRO #4: NetSuite App Marketplace

 Companies often have existing 3rd party software solutions that you may really like and decide to continue using.
 Luckily, NetSuite has an app marketplace where these software companies have developed bundles to connect data.
-It also hosts NetSuite built products including SuiteCommerce extensions.
+It also hosts NetSuite-built products, including SuiteCommerce extensions.
 These are bundled apps that can be downloaded and installed directly into your NetSuite environment.
 Bundles include fields, scripts, records, and other details that companies use to host their data in your NetSuite account.
 These apps still require configuration, but they are much faster to implement than a custom integration to your 3rd party software.

 PRO #5: Custom NetSuite Integration Options